Married a bad driver? Here’s how to keep your car insurance premium low

 Accident forgiveness

+If both partners have an accident forgiveness clause in their contracts, they will escape one at-fault collision — their first — without complicating their premium.
 The collision is forgiven but not forgotten; it will still appear on your driving record for up to six years.
-So, if you switch insurance companies within that timeframe, the at-fault collision will still play a part in determining your premium.
+So if you switch insurance companies within that timeframe, the at-fault collision will still play a part in determining your premium.

-Prioritize road safety
+Make road safety a priority

 Taking a ministry-approved driver education course is sensible, no matter how long you’ve been driving.
 You’ll learn driving strategies to keep you safe and out of trouble, and the course can reduce your premium if you graduate.